awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 Use the following examples to create IAM end user policies for Session Manager\.

-You can create a policy that allows users to start sessions from only the Session Manager console and AWS CLI, from only the Amazon EC2 console, or from all three\.
+You can create a policy that allows users to start sessions from only the Session Manager console and AWS Command Line Interface \(AWS CLI\), from only the Amazon Elastic Compute Cloud \(Amazon EC2\) console, or from all three\.

-These policies provide end users the ability start a session to a particular instance and the ability to end only their own sessions\.
+These policies provide end users the ability to start a session to a particular instance and the ability to end only their own sessions\.
 Refer to [Additional sample IAM policies for Session Manager](getting-started-restrict-access-examples.md) for examples of customizations you might want to make to the policy\.

 **Note**
 In all the following sample policies, replace *instance\-id* with the ID of the instance you want to grant access to, in the format `i-02573cafcfEXAMPLE`\.
 Replace *region* and *account\-id* with your AWS Region and AWS Account ID, such as `us-east-2` and `111122223333`\.